Bicycles of the Gods: A Divine Comedy

 August 16, 2022

-Also available in Audiobook format from these audio retailers:
+Also available in Audiobook all audio retailers:

 In Bicycles of the Gods, the main character, Jesse, presents an earthly incarnation of Jesus Christ come to earth in the body of a 12-year-old boy in the company of Xavi, who is the earthly incarnation of Shiva, Destroyer of Worlds, also a 12-year-old boy.
 The pair stand on a hilltop above the city of Los Angeles contemplating how best to destroy it as a precursor to destroying the entire world to rid it of humanity so it can refresh and rebuild.
 Xavi is ready to get on with the task The Big Guy, God, has assigned them, but Jesse has a problem.
 He isn’t sure that everyone deserves to be destroyed.